 Town Green is Port’s heart and soul.
 It’s where everyone eats their fish and chips, families dangle lines from the wharf and kids ride scooters and chase seagulls.
 It’s almost mandatory to lick ice-cream while perusing the breakwall graffiti.

 Also worth a visit is the Koala Hospital, where volunteers care for sick and injured koalas.
 Book in a visit online before you go so you can check out the gronds and the marsupials in its care.

 Head to the hills for food and shopping

 Hire a car and head into the hills.
 Twenty kilometres west is Wauchope, a former tough-as-nails timber town that is emerging as a retail and food mecca.
 The old-fashioned Hastings Co-op Department Store – which sells everything from furniture and cosmetics to lingerie – is a one-stop shopping destination.

-From the outside, El Paso Motor Inn is your quintessential mid-20th-century motel.
 In summer, Macquarie Waters Boutique Apartment Hotel is home to one of the country’s only “dive-in” movie theatres (where you can watch a film from the pool).
 Another hotel with a view, Rydges Port Macquarie is in a top spot at Town Green.
 Sister property Sails Resort Port Macquarie by Rydges is a short walk from the centre of town and it’s your best bet if quality pool time is high on your holiday wish list.

 This article was originally published in 2016 and has been updated.